Fish contains protein, healthy fat and many vitamins and minerals. During pregnancy, however, there are some types of fish that women should avoid.

 Pregnant women with the rare genetic disorder phenylketonuria, or PKU, should avoid foods and beverages sweetened with aspartame because their bodies cannot break down phenylalanine, the amino acid aspartame contains.

-If you have PKU or carry the gene, consult a doctor and a registered dietitian for health and nutrition advice.
+If you have PKU or carry the gene, consult a doctor and a registered dietitian nutritionist for health and nutrition advice.